Pacific Mall: Counterfeit merchandise

 Pacific Mall is noted for its sale of counterfeit and pirated goods, including video games, movies, music, electronic devices, cosmetics, apparel, and fragrances.
-In January 2018, the mall was listed as a notorious market by the Office of the United States Trade Representative, which noted that vendors in Pacific Mall “operate largely with impunity” despite requests for assistance from law enforcement.
+In January 2018, the mall was listed as a 'notorious market' by the Office of the United States Trade Representative, which noted that vendors in Pacific Mall “operate largely with impunity” despite requests for assistance from law enforcement.
 Pacific Mall management responded that they were "deeply disturbed" by the designation, and stated that they would give warnings to vendors who sold illicit goods.

 The mall has been raided multiple times by the Royal Canadian Mounted Police (RCMP).
 On May 5, 2005, the RCMP seized over $800,000 worth of counterfeit goods, including 30,000 DVDs and 3,000 video games.
 On July 13, 2006, over 1,000 copies of pirated video game software were seized.
 On May 6, 2009, over 49,000 DVDs, 217 DVD burners, and over 100,000 blank DVDs were seized; four individuals were charged with multiple counts under the Copyright Act.
 On December 3, 2012, over $3 million worth of counterfeit goods were seized from Pacific Mall as a part of "Project Consumer Safety."
-On June 27, 2018, seven search warrants were executed for stores in Pacific Mall, resulting in the seizure of clothing, handbags, and cell phone accessories; eight individuals were charged with knowingly or recklessly making false representation to the public and selling or distributing goods in association with a trademark on May 28, 2019 as a result of the seizures and subsequent police investigation.
+On June 27, 2018, seven search warrants were executed for stores in Pacific Mall, resulting in the seizure of clothing, handbags, and cell phone accessories; eight individuals were charged with knowingly or recklessly making false representation to the public and selling or distributing goods in association with a trademark on May 28, 2019, as a result of the seizures and subsequent police investigation.

 In March 2009, the RCMP teamed with the York Regional Police and commenced uniformed foot patrols in shopping malls located in south Markham, including Pacific Mall, in an effort to curb the sale of counterfeit items.
+In 2019, eight people were charged with selling counterfeit goods, and police seized thousands of items.
+As of April 2026, York Regional Police stated that there were no ongoing police investigations involving Pacific Mall retailers.

 Traffic congestion

 A filled parking lot outside Pacific Mall.

-Pacific Mall is a major contributor to traffic congestion in southern Markham.
+Pacific Mall is considered to be a major contributor to traffic congestion in southern Markham.
 The surrounding road infrastructure, which was built only to accommodate Market Village, is insufficient in accommodating the large volume of vehicle traffic that the mall receives.
 Pacific Mall also suffers from a parking shortage; though the mall contains an underground garage facility, no additional parking has been added since the mall's opening.